 Subject Access Requests (SAR)

-Use by the County Council of your personal information is controlled by the Data Protection Act 1998.
+Use by the Council of your personal information is controlled by the General Data Protection Regulation.
 This act also gives you the right to request access to your information by submitting what is known as a Subject Access Request.

 Anyone can make a request for information that we hold about them.
 You will not be able to ask for copies of information about someone else unless you have their permission to do so.
 We may also not be able to release information that was provided to us about you by another organisation without that organisation's authority.